markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/05/12/fastest/index.md

   - Trickery
 ---

-A video from “LADbible” has been doing the rounds recently, showing members of a Russian fitness group performing feats of amazing speed.
+A video from "LADbible" has been doing the rounds recently, showing members of a Russian fitness group performing feats of amazing speed.
 The video shows several clips of them punching something or someone so quickly that you barely see any movement, punching in circles in front of their body with a speed that makes their arms blur, and repeatedly punching something in front of them at an unbelievable rate.

 <!-- more -->